RolandMa1986/ks-website/content/en/docs/devops-user-guide/devops-administration/role-and-member-management.md

 weight: 2240
 ---

-This guide demonstrates how to management roles and members in your devops project.
+This guide demonstrates how to manage roles and members in your DevOps project.
 For the overview of KubeSphere roles, see the [Overview of Role Management](../todo).

-In devops project scope, you can grant the following resources' permissions to a role:
+In DevOps project scope, you can grant the following resources' permissions to a role:

-- Pipelines Management
+- Pipelines
-- Credentials Management
+- Credentials
 - DevOps Settings
 - Access Control

 ## Prerequisites

-At least one devops project has been created, such as `demo-devops`.
+At least one DevOps project has been created, such as `demo-devops`.
 And you need an account of the `devops-admin` role.
 See the [Create Workspace, Project, Account and Role](../../../quick-start/create-workspace-and-project/) if not yet.

 ## Create a DevOps Project Role